linuxtouchpad/website/community.markdown

 - IRC: #wayland on oftc
 - Discord: <a href="{{ site.ltp.discord_url }}">invite link</a>

+We've had some difficulty with Discord in the past.
+If you were automatically removed, please try joining the new server.

 ## Discussion Forum

 While there are severl project-specific issue trackers where some discussion can take place, this discussion area is meant as a place where all aspects of linux touchpad development can be discussed: